HewlettPackard/oneview-ansible/README.md

         data:
           name: 'New FC Network'
           fabricType: 'DirectAttach'

     - name: Ensure that Fibre Channel Network is absent
       oneview_fc_network:
         config: "/path/to/config.json"
         state: absent
         data:
           name: 'New FC Network'

     - name: Gather facts about the FCoE Network with name 'Test FCoE Network Facts'
       oneview_fcoe_network_facts:
         config: "/path/to/config.json"
         name: "Test FCoE Network Facts"
 ```

+Sample playbooks and instructions on how to run the modules can be found in the [`examples` directory](/examples).

+An end-to-end DevOps example, using OneView for the bare metal server provisioning, HPE ICsp for OS deployment and Ansible modules for software setup is provided at the link [Accelerating DevOps with HPE OneView and Ansible sample](/examples/oneview-web-farm).

-## Ansible OneView configuration
+## Ansible OneView SDK setup

+To run the Ansible modules provided in this project, you should execute the following steps:

 Clone the project:
 ```bash
 $ git clone https://github.com/HewlettPackard/oneview-ansible.git
 ```

-Configure `ANSIBLE_LIBRARY` environment variable specifying the full path to the cloned project:
+Set the `ANSIBLE_LIBRARY` path, specifying the full path for the cloned project:
 ```bash
 $ export ANSIBLE_LIBRARY=/path/to/oneview-ansible
 ```

 **Configuration File**

-To use the Ansible OneView modules you need create a configuration file.
-A configuration file is used to define client configuration (json format).
-Here's an example json file:
+To use the Ansible OneView modules, you need to create an OneView Python SDK json configuration file.
+This file is used to define the settings which will be used on the OneView appliance connection, like hostname, username, and password.
+Here's an example:

 ```json
 # config.json